OrchardCMS/OrchardDoc/docs/Documentation/Builtin-Features.markdown

 Used as a dependency by other modules, this provides jQuery and jQueryUI scripts.

+This module is deprecated as of Orchard v1.10, you should use Orchard.Resources now instead.

 ## Orchard.Layouts

 Orchard.Layouts module in Orchard provides tools to create layouts.
 In Orchard v.1.9 by default the Page content type has a LayoutPart instead of the BodyPart.